-- Develop a list of required maintenance.

-- Develop methods, means and specifications for each item.

-- Analyze costs for each task.

-- Perform Construction.
+- Develop a comprehensive list of required maintenance. - Develop methods, means and specifications for each item. - Analyze costs for each task. - Perform Construction.

-Estimated Cost: The total cost for both Bridges is estimated at \$75,000.
+Estimated Cost: The total cost for both bridges is estimated at \$75,000.

-20. Fletcher Cove Community Park and El-Viento Pocket Park Trail Upgrade.
+18. Fletcher Cove Community Park and El-Viento Pocket Park Trail Upgrade.

 Summary: The existing Trail system in both locations are subject to significant erosion during storm events.
-This project would convert the existing D.G trail pathways into pervious brick pavers.
+This project would convert the existing D.G trail pathways into pervious pavers, with an emphasis on pavers that are easy for pedestrians to walk on.